-5.1.2.25 FCS\STG\EXT.1: Extended: Cryptographic Key Storage
+5.1.2.25 FCS_STG_EXT.1: Extended: Cryptographic Key Storage

-The TSF shall provide [software-based] secure key storage for asymmetric private keys and [symmetric keys].
+The TSF shall provide [mutable hardware (only available on S21x, S20x & equivalent devices), software-based] secure key storage for asymmetric private keys and [symmetric keys].

 The TSF shall be capable of importing keys/secrets into the secure key storage upon request of [the user, the administrator] and [applications running on the TSF].